Mantas-2155X/HCharaSwitcher/README.md

 # DO NOT REUPLOAD WITHOUT PERMISSION | 未经许可请勿转载

 **Features:**
+* Integrated into the game UI
-* Change cards for female H members.
+* Change cards for female H members
-* Changes personality, voice, BGM, other data according to the character card
+* Changes personality, voice, BGM, ABMX, Overlays, other data according to the character card

 **Usage:**
 * todo